Mercedes-Benz Citan Review 2025: Price, specs & boot space

 After the successful introduction of the Mercedes-Benz Citan panel van in 2013, the second-generation model arrived in 2023 and moved things on considerably.
 The first Citan was heavily based on the Renault Kangoo, and while the latest model also shares the same underpinnings as the latest Renault van, the Citan’s development has seen far more direct involvement from Mercedes.
 The result is a vehicle that feels much closer to the brand’s premium cars, in terms of both design and the driving experience.

-Both L1 and L2 sizes of Citan are available, and an electric version of the Citan is available, called the e-Citan, but we’ll cover that in a separate review.
+Both L1 and L2 sizes of Citan are available, and an electric version of the Citan is available, called the eCitan, which we've covered here as well.
 That leaves a single diesel engine option, which is strong enough but rivals give you more choice.
 You’ll also get more space from rivals, too, and the 662kg maximum payload is low compared to the 1000kg that other small vans can haul.

 As well as the Kangoo, the Citan competes with other small vans like the Ford Transit Connect and the Volkswagen Caddy Cargo, as well as the likes of the Citroen Berlingo, Peugeot Partner and the Vauxhall Combo Cargo.
 While you’ll pay a premium for the Citan, that extra gives you a high level of equipment included as standard, and a quality interior that sets it apart from many of its rivals.